mvysny/ev-fi/_posts/2019-11-28-charging-network-in-finland.md

 The road through Estonia/Latvia/Lithuania/Poland is very good in terms of road quality, but there are no chargers with "great" reliability - usually it's just one stand with one AC plug and one DC plug.
-If it's broken or occupied, be prepared for a fallback plan to find alternative charger.
-However often it's enough to call the number on the charger - the operator can then reboot the charger which is often enough to get the charger up-and-running.

-In Latvia, try to use IONITY instead of PlugSurfing: CSDD charging costs 0,15€/min with IONITY, but 0,273€/min with PlugSurfing (still quite a decent price though).

-In Poland, I registered for GreenWay chargers - there are quite a lot of charging places (even though they only host 1AC+1DC charger, so the reliability rating is "fair").
+See [Charging In Baltics](../2019-12-1-charging-network-in-baltics/) for more details.

 # Traveling With EV in Finland